 As we sat in gridlock, it was hard not to experience the contrast.
 We are players in this game.
 We are in this remote archipelago and yet we just went to Costco.

 We keep our distance and respect the caution tape around the endangered species.
 We also know that much of this land has been slated for more development and the tape can’t prevent “progress.”

 We don’t want to see hotels cover nesting grounds and destroy habitats and yet we have been frustrated by the lack of affordable housing available in paradise.
-The low supply creates huge demand and yet I JUST linked that market condition to preserving the very nature of this paradise.
+The low supply creates a huge demand and yet I JUST linked that market condition to preserve the very nature of this paradise.

 When we finally arrived at our temporary home on the North Shore, after-hours commuting, we jumped out of the car and into nature with a breath of desperation.
 My daughter grabbed a plumeria bloom, tucked it behind her ear, and ran toward the surf, stopping just at the water’s edge to show respect for its power and await an invitation.
 When she was ready, she plunged into the foamy waves and I watched as the remoteness of this tropical paradise came back into focus.